I went to Brunei because everybody said it was boring.

 A significant number of the photos I had seen of Omar Ali Saifuddien Mosque — the most famous building in the country — depicted it sheltering beneath grey clouds, so I suspected that like many equatorial countries, having a perfect sky was a rarity.
 Being able to take photos of it on a sunshine-filled day felt like a privilege, and I was practically jogging to get there.

-I’ve never been able to warm to any religion, despite my parents sending me to Sunday School every weekend for years of my childhood, but I have a soft spot for mosques.
+I’ve never been able to warm to any religion, but I have a soft spot for mosques.

 And this particular mosque was glam.